Have you been wondering if eating pistachios in pregnancy are beneficial to you and baby?

 – Swirled in your oatmeal

-Pistachios while pregnant are a safe and healthy snack that will contribute to a well-rounded prenatal diet.
-They may even reduce your chances of being diagnosed with gestational diabetes.
+Pistachios while pregnant are a safe and healthy snack that will contribute to a well-rounded prenatal diet and provide benefits to mothers and babies.

 When snacking on this shelled nut, be sure to watch your serving size.
-When it comes to nuts and seeds, especially salted, it is very easy to get carried away.
+When it comes to nuts and seeds, especially salted, it is very easy to get carried away and this can have side effects.

 Lastly, always be sure to listen to your body while eating, especially while pregnant.
-Not every food agrees with every person.
+Not every food agrees with every person which is common during pregnancy.
 Happy cracking!

 By Lauren Gannon, Dietetic Intern and Ryann Kipping, RDN, CLEC | Owner & Founder